docker/docs/install/linux/docker-ce/centos.md

 It's OK if `yum` reports that none of these packages are installed.

 The contents of `/var/lib/docker/`, including images, containers, volumes, and networks, are preserved.
-The Docker CE package is now called `docker-ce`.
+The Docker Engine - Community package is now called `docker-ce`.

 ## Install Docker CE

-You can install Docker CE in different ways, depending on your needs:
+You can install Docker Engine - Community in different ways, depending on your needs:

 - Most users
   [set up Docker's repositories](#install-using-the-repository) and install